The Science Scene

 Wednesday, April 16

-"Doctors by Nature: How Ants, Apes and Other Animals Health Themselves."
+"Doctors by Nature: How Ants, Apes and Other Animals Heal Themselves."
 Emory biologist Jaap de Roode, author of "Doctors by Nature," is featured in the Center for the Study of Human Health's Health Storytelling Author Q&A. At 7 pm via Zoom.
 Advanced registration required.

 Links to Emory event calendars: